The Bankrate promise

 1. Sign up for the right type of credit card

 When you’re ready to start building credit with a credit card, make sure you apply for the right type of card.
 If you’re trying to build credit as a college student, consider one of the top credit cards for students.
 If you have a car, fuel expenses are already a part of your spending — and gas credit cards help you use those purchases as a foundation for building credit.

 You could even build your credit score with a store credit card.
 Retail credit cards often come with high interest rates, but they’re available to people with less-than-perfect credit.
 That makes store cards a good starting point for people who want to improve their credit history.

-Set up automatic credit card payments
+3. Set up automatic credit card payments

 One of the best ways to ensure you always pay your credit card bills on time is to sign up for automatic credit card payments.
-You can set up an automatic minimum payment, automatically pay the full statement balance or choose a fixed amount to put towards your credit cards every month.
+You can set up an automatic minimum payment, pay the full statement balance or choose a fixed amount to put toward your credit card(s) every month.
 You’ll need to make sure there’s enough money in your bank account to cover your automatic payments, of course.
-But if you can get autopay set up on your credit card bills, you’ll be able to reap the benefit of a positive credit payment history without having to manually schedule payments each month.
+But if you can get autopay on your credit card bills, you’ll reap the benefit of a positive credit payment history without having to manually schedule payments each month.

-Open a second credit card
+4. Open a second credit card

 Plus, having more than one credit card gives you the opportunity to earn different credit card rewards.
 You might want a travel credit card and a cash back credit card, for example, or a card that rewards groceries and a card that rewards dining out.